Tub vs. Edge? Which is best for your project requirements?

 Where planters are part of a more complex area and drainage is required into the sub-base, then the standard planter design is the perfect solution.
 However, what if there is a requirement to access services above/below ground where the planters are to be placed, or external events may require temporary relocation of planting?
-How can we have the planting moveable?
+How can we have the planting movable?
 This is where planter tubs would be used, but what’s the difference?

-Due to the fact that these tubs are to be moved as a single item, there are certain dimensional restrictions.
+Because these tubs are to be moved as a single item, there are certain dimensional restrictions.
 Please contact our Technical Team to discuss your requirements.

 To see the different types of raised planter edging and planter tubs, please select the links below